 "By understanding why some children are affected by food allergy while others are not, we can begin to better focus our efforts on finding a cure."

-Other researchers include: Elizabeth E. Springston, BA.; Manoj Warrier, MD; Bridget Smith, PhD.'
+Elizabeth E. Springston, BA.; Manoj Warrier, MD; Bridget Smith, PhD.'
 Rajesh Kumar, MD, Jacqueline A. Pongracic, MD; and Jane Holl, MD, MPH.

-You're reading Disabled World.
-See our homepage for informative disability news, reviews, sports, stories and how-tos.
-You can also connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.
+Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
+See our homepage for informative reviews, exclusive stories and how-tos.
+You can connect with us on social media such as X.com and our Facebook page.

-Disclaimer: Disabled World provides general information only.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute an endorsement.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for qualified professional medical care, nor should they be construed as such.
+Funding is derived from advertisements or referral programs.
+Any 3rd party offering or advertising does not constitute an endorsement.